Trade Idea Wrap-up: GBP/USD - Stand aside

 Stop : -

-Despite yesterday's anticipated decline to 1.2199, lack of follow through selling on break of previous support at 1.2200 (last week's low) and current rebound suggest a temporary low has possibly been formed there, hence consolidation with mild upside bias is seen for retracement of the fall from 1.2388 and gain to 1.2315-20 (61.8% Fibonacci retracement of 1.2388-1.2199) cannot be ruled out, however, reckon upside would be limited to 1.2355-60, bring retreat later.
+Cable has fallen again after retreating from yesterday's high of 1.2433, suggesting near term downside risk remains for test of 1.2300, however, reckon downside would be limited to the lower Kumo (now at 1.2281) and support at 1.2270 should remain intact, bring further choppy trading later.
+Only a break of 1.2270 would suggest the rebound from 1.2199 has ended, bring further decline to 1.2240.

-In view of this, would not chase this rebound here and would be prudent to stand aside in the meantime.
-Below the Kijun-Sen (now at 1.2253) would bring test of 1.2220-25 but break there is needed to signal the rebound from 1.2199 has ended, bring retest of this level first.
+In view of this, would not chase this fall here and would be prudent to stand aside in the meantime.
+Above 1.2390-95 would revive bullishness and signal the retreat from 1.2433 has ended, bring retest of this level, break there would add credence to our view that a temporary low has been formed at 1.2199 earlier this week and extend gain to 1.2450 and later 1.2485-90 (50% Fibonacci retracement of 1.2775-1.2199)

 About the Author